davarbla/audits/team/md/Pupniks-security-review.md

 # About

-davarbla consulting Audit Group consists of multiple teams of some of the best smart contract security researchers in the space.
+Davarbla Consulting Audit Group consists of multiple teams of some of the best smart contract security researchers in the space.
 Having a combined reported security vulnerabilities count of over 1000, the group strives to create the absolute very best audit journey possible - although 100% security can never be guaranteed, we do guarantee the best efforts of our experienced researchers for your blockchain protocol.

 # Disclaimer